rpmuller/ePubs/WesternPhilosophy.md

 painter, but not a moral merit; we do not consider him the more virtuous for possessing such aptitudes, or the more likely to go to heaven.
-Moral merit is concerned solely with acts of will, i.e. with choosing rightly among possible courses of action.
-1 I am not to blame for not composing an opera, because I don't know how to do it.
+Moral merit is concerned solely with acts of will, i.e. with choosing rightly among possible courses of action.[^71] I am not to blame for not composing an opera, because I don't know how to do it.
 The orthodox view is that, wherever two courses of action are possible, conscience tells me which is right, and to choose the